 You will now measure the slope and length of slope for hill slopes at the site, or for individual terraces if the field has already been terraced.
 This can be done with a clinometer in two ways.
 If you have a partner of approximately the same height you can aim the clinometer at their eyes, or a facial feature about the same height as your eyes as you use the clinometer.
 If you do not have a partner, then drive two stakes or shovels into the ground at the top and bottom of the slope to be measured.
 The tops of each shovel or stake should be at an equal distance above the soil surface.
 Using the clinometer, measure the slope from the top of one stake/shovel to the other.
-Most clinometers display two numbers - the slope angle and the sloper percent.
+When using a clinometer be sure you are using percent slope and not slope angle.
 The percent slope should be the higher number, and is typically the number on the right of the scale inside the clinometer.
-You can check this by looking at a 45° angle.
-The slope percent should be 100% while the slope angle should be visible when looking directly upward or downward through the clinometer.
-Record the percent slope of each major hill at your site.
+Report the slope in the data sheet.